afshimono/steam_opera/README.md

 ```

 ### Library

 Work In Progress

 ### TO-DO by Devs

 -   [x] Experimental Notebook to generate reports with all-time gameplay
 -   [x] Save results to TinyDB to avoid Steam API consumption
 -   [x] README Notebook Section
 -   [ ] Makefile
+-   [x] Steam API
-- [ ] Steam Data Lib
+-   [x] Steam Scrapper
 -   [ ] Tests
 -   [ ] Pipelines
 -   [ ] README Lib Section

 ### TO-DO by Users

 -   [x] Top 10 Game by Playtime
 -   [x] Playtime by Genre
 -   [x] Game count by Genre
 -   [ ] Check how many friends are available for the report
-- [ ] Show names of the games by developer
+-   [x] Show names of the games by developer
-- [ ] Show names of friends in the top played games
+-   [x] Show names of friends in the top played games
 -   [ ] Show how many games were not available
 -   [ ] Include Steam Reviews data as another source of game quality besides metacritic
 -   [ ] Check if the number of friends and friends DF contains duplicates